Read More

 - Limit processed food and sugars

-If you are thinking of getting amalgam removal the best thing to do is come in for a consultation.
+If you are thinking of getting amalgam removal the best thing to do is come in for a consultation at one of our Wellington, Lower Hutt or Upper Hutt locations.
 Our friendly dentists can talk through the procedure with you and help you decide whether amalgam removal is right for you.
 Book your appointment now.